crispthinking/rust-workshop/exercises/hello-world.md

 date.
 To get starated head to <https://rustup.rs>.

 On macOS and Linux copy the command line to a console and run it.
-On windows there is an installer to download an run.
+On windows there is an installer to download and run.
 Both should end up installing toolchain and adding it to your path.
 To check open a new console and run the following commands: